-As of 1st May 2019 we are blessed to have Revd Richard Burningham caring for us.
-Our Licensed Lay Minister is Mr Howard Rowe; our organists are Mr Guy Boney and Ms S Aynsley.
+We are blessed to have Revd Richard Burningham caring for us.
+Our Licensed Lay Ministers are Mrs Sabine Burningham and Mr Howard Rowe; our organists are Mr Guy Boney and Ms Sophie Aynsley.

-For enquiries regarding Baptisms, Weddings and Funerals please contact David Bevan (Churchwarden) on 07769682696 in the first instance.
+For enquiries regarding Baptisms, Weddings and Funerals please contact the parish office on 01794 328034.

 Details of all Services and events can be found in the Parish magazine “The Gauntlet” which is managed by the Church and which is distributed freely to all homes in the community.

 Current service information can also be found on the notice board & in the Church porch.

 Together with our Church friends from other denominations in the parish and surrounding area we have signed a covenant forming the basis for Christians Together in the Sombornes and Ashley (CTIS) which now holds a number of ecumenical services, Lent courses, Autumn talks, Home and Prayer groups and social events such as a Drop in Club and an annual local walk.
 We also now have a successful Young CTIS group providing a range of activities for the large number of young people living in the parish.

 For those more interested in the history and fabric of this beautiful Church, a detailed Guide is available.

 Within the Parish there are two redundant Churches – All Saint's, Little Somborne and St.Mary's, Ashley which each hold two or three Services every year.

 The Parish Church's monthly “ AliVE ” service aims to offer a less formal, more flexible form of worship with modern music provided by local musicians on a Sunday evening.